Unexpected results from Check_Authority BIF - making use of the GUSR setting

 As you can see, changing the GUSR setting in the X_RUN parameters may not be a fool-proof method of specifying a particular GUSR.

-What is the best method of specifying a particular GUSR for my applications?
+What is the best method of specifying a particular GUSR for

 The correct option is to change the GUSR setting in your code.
 This can be done by calling the Set_Session_Value BIF when changing the USER setting in preparation for a SuperServer connection, or as part of the initialization of your program.
 Note that *NONE is a valid setting for the Group User, and this ensures that authority is based on the User Profile only.